regulus33/MidiFrame/README.md

 returns `object`

+---

 # MidiToVideo

-## description:

-converts mapped, parsed midi into instructions for ffmpeg to build its video clips, this is run server side.
+converts the data created by midi mapper to FFMPEG commands and runs them to stitch video.

 ## methods